rxcle/rxindi-support/v2/help.md

 The latter is a custom string that can be set to any value.
 Its value is not interpreted by Rxindi, but scripts and statements may use this value in a way that makes sense to the template or data to be processed.

-If it has a value, then the parameter is mapped onto the root context as `@rxc-parameter`.
+If it has a value, then the parameter is made available as the `$x:parameter` System Variable.
 This value may be used directly in output or as a filter for any other path.
 Do note that the value is always stored as a _string_; if you want to use it to, for instance, select a specific numeric index (like a row number in a spreadsheet), then you have to cast it to a number first.

 Examples:
 ```
-${=/@rxc-parameter}
-${=/data/row[number(/@rxc-parameter)]/name}
+${=$x:parameter}
+${=/data/row[number($x:parameter)]/name}
 ```

 Scripts receive the current value as the `parameter` property on the `script` object.

 The processing parameter can also be set and viewed from the Rxindi panel, but it is hidden by default.
-To show it, open the Rxindi Panel Menu and click on `Options` `>` `Display` `>` `Parameter`.
+To show it, open the Rxindi Options and toggle `Display` `>` `Parameter`.

+## XPath

+Many arguments for many Rxindi statements are in the form of a path to certain data in the Data Source.
+Rxindi uses the [XPath 1.0](https://en.wikipedia.org/wiki/XPath) standard for the syntax of paths.

+XPath is a query language for navigating and selecting parts of a structured document.
+It treats the document as a tree of nodes and lets you write path expressions to pinpoint specific ones - similar to how a file system path locates a file.
+For example, `/library/book/title` drills down level by level, while `//title` finds every title node anywhere in the document regardless of depth.
+Attributes are accessed with @, so `//book[@genre]` selects only book nodes that have a genre attribute.

+XPath also supports predicates for filtering and a built-in function library for more precise selections.
+Predicates are conditions in square brackets - `//book[@genre='fiction']` or `//book[price > 20]` - that narrow down results on the fly.
+Functions cover string operations (`contains()`, `substring()`), counting and math (`count()`, `sum()`), and positional checks (`position()`, `last()`).
+An XPath expression always returns one of four types: a node-set, a string, a number, or a boolean.

+The section [Functions and Variables](#functions-and-variables) contains a full overview of all available XPath functions and variables.

 ---
 # Statement Reference